jinxinma/Loan_Default_Prediction_LendingClub/README.md

-# teamsparkling
+# MSAN 694 Final Project - teamsparkling

-Distributed Computing Group Project
-- Predicting Loan Defaults
+Problem Statement: Predict whether a customer will pay off the loan